bsommardahl/kata-starter-dotnet-core/README.md

 2) Get some pointers on how to act while pairing - https://awkwardcoder.com/7-ways-to-win-with-pair-programming-c678c235be2d

 3) Learn what is a “Kata” and see a few in action - http://codekata.com/

+4) Check out the [String Calculator](/katas/string-calculator) kata we will be learning.